Where Does CBD Flower Come From?

 What Is CBD Flower?

-CBD flower is the dried bud of the hemp plant — specifically the female hemp plant bred to be high in cannabidiol (CBD) and naturally low in THC (≤0.3%, per federal law).
+CBD flower is the dried bud of the hemp plant, specifically the female hemp plant bred to be high in cannabidiol (CBD) and naturally low in THC (≤0.3%, per federal law).
 It looks, smells, and smokes just like traditional cannabis flower, but without the high.
 That’s because CBD is non-psychoactive, meaning it won’t get you stoned — just calm, relaxed, and clear-headed.
+What CBD flower is best for sleep?

 CBD Flower Starts in the Ground — Why the Emerald Triangle Matters

-At California Blendz, all of our CBD flower is sun-grown in the Emerald Triangle — a storied region made up of Humboldt, Mendocino, and Trinity counties in Northern California.
+At California Blendz, all of our CBD flower is sun-grown in the Emerald Triangle and surrounding areas — a storied region made up of Humboldt, Mendocino, and Trinity counties in Northern California.

 Perfect Climate for CBD